wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 See the Installation Page for details on setting up the Products.
 There is a dynamic FAQs feed in the plugin that will allow for adding new FAQs as they come up.
 More detailed FAQs will come as questions/solutions arise.

-= MY PROCUCTS DO NOT DISPLAY!
+= MY PRODUCTS DO NOT DISPLAY!
 What is wrong? =
 * It could be several things.
 The FIRST thing to check is the AMAZON Access Key ID and Secret Access Key in the options page.
-If they are blank, you need to sign up for your own from amazon.
+If they are blank, you need to sign up for your own from Amazon.
 You can sign up here http://aws-portal.amazon.com/gp/aws/developer/account/index.html to get your own.
 Without it, your products will display.
 * Also check to make sure you are using Product Advertising Keys.
-There are many different prodcts from Amazon that require API keys - and this one needs the Product Advertising API Keys specifically.
+There are many different products from Amazon that require API keys - and this one needs the Product Advertising API Keys specifically.
 * Another common cause, is the method of the api call.
 By default, it is set to use "file_get_contents", but since some servers do not allow this method you may need to use the older CURL method.
 Change this in the options page and then check to see if the problem is resolved.

 = My Products only display a blank image and a "()" for the title - what is wrong? =